denniskawurek/uberspace_deploy_flask/README.md

 ```
 ./deploy_flask UBERSPACE_NAME FLASK_LOCATION FLASK_MODULE_NAME FLASK_APP_NAME API_URL
 UBERSPACE_NAME          Your uberspace username
-FLASK_LOCATION          The location of your flask application
+FLASK_LOCATION          The location of your flask application (full path)
 FLASK_MODULE_NAME       Name of your flask main module (without .py)
 FLASK_APP_NAME          Name of your flask application
 API_NAME                The name part of the URL where your APP shall be executable.